Old car logos: American car companies that went out of business

 Plymouth Logo

 Plymouth, launched as Chrysler’s “pass-through” brand, had a diverse lineup that included sports cars and several budget options.
-Initially gaining popularity among the general public, the brand faced growing problems, particularly related to high fuel consumption.
-This problem became an issue as gasoline prices rose, which gradually led to a decline in the brand’s popularity among frugal consumers.
+Initially gaining popularity among the general public, the brand faced growing problems related to high fuel consumption.
+This problem became an issue as gasoline prices rose, gradually declining the brand’s popularity among frugal consumers.

-Plymouth had its own emblem that stood out in the automotive world.
+Plymouth’s emblem stood out in the automotive world.
 The emblem, depicting a ship on a round black background, went beyond the traditional norms of automotive branding.

-The high fuel consumption of Plymouth vehicles presented consumers with a dilemma.
-With rising gasoline prices, purchasing a Plymouth vehicle became impractical for many, resulting in lower sales and, ultimately, a decline in the brand’s market share.
+Plymouth vehicles’ high fuel consumption presented consumers with a dilemma.
+With rising gasoline prices, purchasing a Plymouth vehicle became impractical for many, resulting in lower sales and a decline in the brand’s market share.
 This is a prime example of how external market factors, such as the cost of goods, can directly affect the demand for a product, regardless of its initial appeal.

-Despite these challenges, the brand’s unique logo remained an intrigue to those interested in automotive history.
+Despite these challenges, the brand’s unique logo intrigued those interested in automotive history.
 The ship on the Plymouth logo was an unusual yet bold design decision to present a broader view of mobility and luxury.

 Pontiac